nette/php-generator/readme.md

 	{
 		return count($this->items);
 	}
 }
 ```

 Literals
 --------

-You can pass any PHP code to property or parameter default values via `Nette\PhpGenerator\PhpLiteral`:
+You can pass any PHP code to property or parameter default values via `PhpLiteral`:

 ```php
 use Nette\PhpGenerator\PhpLiteral;